ASanchz85/react_advanced-course/README.md

 - [Standardjs](https://standardjs.com/rules)
 - [XO](https://github.com/xojs/xo)

 There are many options out there, but the previous ones are the most common ones.
+Be aware that this is crutial step when collaborating in projects with others developers and should be chosen by consensus.

 ## ESLint configuration and plugins